xiaowei-hu/pysc2-agents/README.md

 ```

 ### Notation
-- Different the original A3C algorithm, we replace the policy penalty term with epsilon greedy exploration.
+- Different the original A3C algorithm, we replace the policy penalty term with \(\epsilon\)-greedy exploration.
 - When train a model by yourself, you may try several times and choose the best model.